 Many of the rules set forth in 29 CFR 1910.178 are based on the American National Standards Institute's (ANSI/ITSDF) B56 standards.
 The owner should be familiar with 29 CFR 1910.178 as well as the ANSI/ITSDF B56 standards.
 Other federal standards may apply depending on specific industry.
 Owners should also be aware of any state OSHA rules that may differ from the federal rule.
 This equipment meets all applicable requirements of the ANSI/ITSDF B56 standards at time of manufacture.
 29 CFR 1910.178 prohibits any modifications and/or additions which affect capacity or safe operation of industrial trucks without prior written approval of the manufacturer.
 An owner should consult the authorized dealer if the owner's intended application for a truck is inconsistent with the designated performance characteristics of that truck.
-KION North America Corporation will not assume.
+KION North America Corporation will not assume, and expressly disclaims, any liability for injuries or damages arising from or caused by unauthorized modification, removal, disconnection or disengagement of any part from any of its trucks.
+It is recommended that all replacement parts be of OEM (Original Equipment Manufacturer) origin.